alonitac/DevOpsBootcampUPES/tutorials/linux_environment_variables.md

 The program is located in `/home/elvis/custom` directory.

 1. What is the command that `elvis` should execute such that **his** version of `ls` would be executed in the current terminal session only?
-2. What is the command that `elvis` should execute such that **Ubuntu**’s version of `ls` would be executed in the current and child terminal sessions?
+2. What is the command that `elvis` should execute such that **Ubuntu**'s version of `ls` would be executed in the current and child terminal sessions?